 II. upon the student having completed the maximum candidature for their degree as per the University of Sydney (Higher Degree by Research) Rule 2011 Policy,

-III. if a Master’s by Research student does not satisfactorily complete their first progress review interview and subsequently transfer to a PhD program,
+III. if a Master’s by Research student does not satisfactorily complete their first annual progress evaluation, complete the required 6 credit points of HDR coursework units, and subsequently transfer to a PhD program,

 IV. upon submission of the thesis or at the end of the award,

 V. if the student ceases to be a full-time student and prior approval has not been obtained to hold the Scholarship on a part-time basis,